jamespheffernan/mgt-scorekeeper/docs/implementation-plan/course-management.md

 - ✅ All changes save correctly and refresh the course data
 - ✅ Responsive design displays properly on desktop view

-**Ready for Next Phase**: Phase 2 complete (100%).
-Ready to proceed with Phase 3: OCR/Photo Import System.
+**Ready for Next Phase**: Task 3.2 complete (100%).
+Ready to proceed with Task 3.3: OCR Data Validation and Manual Correction Interface.

 ### Completed Work Summary (Task 2.1) ✅
 Successfully implemented the complete Course Creation Wizard with all required functionality: